 but without an appropriate supply line from Europe, they eventually had to surrender their conquests in order to be allowed to safely return to Europe.

-S. Lorenzo Fuori le Mura: detail of the ambo (oblong pulpit) and the papal throne to be used during coronation ceremonies.
+S. Lorenzo Fuori le Mura: (left) ambo (oblong pulpit); (right) the papal throne which was used during coronation ceremonies

 In April 1217 Pope Honorius III crowned Pierre de Courtenay, a French nobleman, as the new (Latin) emperor of Constantinople.
 As a matter of fact Pierre de Courtenay never managed to reach Constantinople as he was